 10.9.
-The Webmaster for the section shall: contact individuals recently appointed to Executive Board for information to be posted on the ASEE-PSW website and via electronic mail.
-The Webmaster is responsible for the operation and maintenance of the website and electronic mail list with input from the Executive Board Members.
+The Website Developer for the section shall: update and maintain the Section’s website with input from the Executive Board Members.

 10.10.
-The Executive Secretary shall: notify members of the time and place of all meetings; record and maintain files of the minutes of all meetings of the section and Executive Board; distribute copies of the minutes to all members of the Executive Board, the Chair of the Council of Sections, Zone IV, and ASEE headquarters; serve as historian of the section and maintain files of the correspondence, reports and other materials of importance in a suitable depository as determined by the Executive Board; with the Chair, certify to the resolutions passed at the annual meeting and at meetings of the Executive Board; immediately after each election report the names and terms of all officers of the Section to the Chair of the Council of Sections, Zone IV, and ASEE headquarters; perform such duties and delegated by the Chair; and submit a report at the meetings of the Executive Board.
+The Executive Secretary shall: notify members of the time and place of all meetings; record and maintain files of the minutes of all meetings of the Section and Executive Board; distribute copies of the minutes to all members of the Executive Board, the Chair of the Council of Sections, Zone IV, and ASEE headquarters; serve as historian of the section and maintain files of the correspondence, reports and other materials of importance in a suitable depository as determined by the Executive Board; with the Chair, certify to the resolutions passed at the annual meeting and at meetings of the Executive Board; immediately after each election report the names and terms of all officers of the Section to the Chair of the Council of Sections, Zone IV, and ASEE headquarters; perform such duties and delegated by the Chair; and submit a report at the meetings of the Executive Board.

 10.11.
-The Treasurer shall: be the financial agent of the Section; deposit all money received on behalf of the Section in a bank or banks approved by the Executive Board; maintain financial records for the Section; submit a financial statement at the Annual meeting and as requested by the Executive Board; assist the Chair-Elect to prepare an annual operating budget for approval by the Executive Board, perform such duties as delegated by the Chair; and submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.
+The Treasurer shall: be the financial agent of the Section; perform financial transactions on behalf of the Section using ASEE account(s); maintain financial records for the Section; submit a financial statement at the Executive Board meetings and as requested by the Executive Board; perform such duties as delegated by the Chair; and submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.

 10.12.
-The RWI representative shall: promote and coordinate relationships between industrial and governmental engineering organizations and the engineering educational institutions in the Section as appropriate to the objectives of the Section, one of which shall be the coordination of the faculty workshops in his/her area; perform such duties as delegated by the chair; submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.
+The EPL shall: promote and coordinate relationships between industrial and governmental engineering agencies and the engineering educational institutions in the Section as appropriate to the objectives of the Section; perform such duties as delegated by the board; submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.

 10.13.
 The Directors shall; serve as members at large on the Executive Board to represent the various constituencies within the membership of the Section and perform such duties as designated by the Chair.
 Seven Director positions are available.